 This is the first major sculptor that I encountered when I entered the park.
 It’s a triangular pyramid made of stainless steel tubes and reaches about 13 metres in height.
 Just in front of this piece is a nice grass large area where you can picnic or throw a Frisbee around.
 This was also the sculptor where those skateboarders were honing their skills.

 There is a small fountain which flows into a long canal shallow canal which you can walk around and the kids can play in.
-Very refreshing for the feet.
+Very refreshing for the feet and a rare feature for Japanese parks.

 A large glass house sculpture is the main facility of the park where you will find rest areas, a few shops and restaurants and also a gallery introducing the Japanese sculptor Isamu Noguchi and his works.
 Outside just in front of the pyramid there is a large area where sprays of water is released from lots of tiny spouts forming a surreal misty environment where people can walk through.
 A feature I have never seen in any other Japanese parks.
 The children love it.
 I thought it was great and I spent a lot of time stepping on the spouts so the jet sprays would cool of my feet and clothes.
 That day was so hot too so it was a very nice surprise.